SongYan888/SongYan888.github.io/_pages/about.md

 Recent developments:<br>
 Submit a paper to ISPRS JPRS<br>
+Submit a paper to Neural Networks<br>
+Submit a paper to AAAI2025<br>
 Submit a paper to CVPR2025<br>
 TODO: Write a paper and submit it to ICML2025<br>